bipinstha/path-expression/README.md

     * Load XML Sample Data
 * Make this extension compatible with Firefox browser and other browsers
 ## Minor Functionality
-* Add "Copy clipboard" on "Expression Input" and "Output"
+Add "Copy clipboard" on "Output"
 * Auto detect JSON or XML in the input text area and change the beautify icon accordingly
     * Current beautify icon for JSON is '{ }' XML beautify icon to be added '< >'